sugakoba/presto/README.md

 - 27/10/2024 - fix pre-commit hook and gitlab CI to ignore dependencies updates
 - 07/11/2024 - fix wrong expression of position in 2.3.6
+- 10/11/2024 - remove squashing commit for merge requests to master & fix description of presentation & 2.3.6 resize

 ## Due date